krahets/hello-algo/en/docs/chapter_greedy/greedy_algorithm.md

 However, correctness proofs may also not be easy.
 If we have no clue, we usually choose to debug the code based on test cases, step by step modifying and verifying the greedy strategy.

-## Typical problems solved by greedy algorithms
+## Typical Problems Solved by Greedy Algorithms

 Greedy algorithms are often applied to optimization problems that satisfy greedy choice property and optimal substructure.
 Below are some typical greedy algorithm problems.